tyler-simmons/color-game/README.md

 # Color Game
-## A Project From Colt Steele's Udemy Bootcamp
+A Project From Colt Steele's Udemy Bootcamp
 ---
 ### Overview
 This is a basic game that shows an rgb value and allows the user to guess which one of the colored squares on the page match the given rgb value.
 There are two difficulty settings, easy and hard.
 On easy, 3 squares are there to choose from; hard has 6.
 This game is a great tool to get better at learning rgb values to speed up styling based on color.

+### Tools and Languages
+This game uses onyl HTML5, CSS3, and vanilla javascript.
+No other frameworks or libraries are used (No dependencies).

 ### Demo
 No demo site is currently running but the files can be downloaded and simply opening color.html in any modern web browser will allow the game to be played.